NelsonPython/CTF_SIVBGR_2024/babys_first_rsa_crypto.md

 private_key.pem
 public_key.pem

-Here is your decrypted flag: SIVBGR{D0nt_F0rg37_T0_P4D!!!}
+Here is your decrypted flag:
+SIVBGR{D0nt_F0rg37_T0_P4D!!!}
 ```

 ### Cube root
+Copilot provided an explanation of the math along with examples.
 After the event, Jacob Elliott offered a coupon for his Udemy course, CTF 101: Competitive Learning in Cybersecurity.
-I signed up and found this solution in his Cryptography module along with an explanation of the math.
+Rather than validate the Copilot explanation, I thought I would learn faster by signing up for this class.
+I found a more elegant solution in the Cryptography module along with an explanation of the math that was easy to understand.

 ```
 from Crypto.Util.number import long_to_bytes, getPrime, bytes_to_long